-As described in note 7, the Entity capitalizes the cost of loans directly upon acquisition of investment properties.
+As described in note 7, the Entity capitalizes the cost of loans directly to the acquisition of investment properties.
+On November 10, 2022, the capitalization of interest was suspended since the construction of Parque Tepeyac was completed.

 Lease classification

 As explained in Note 3g, leases are classified based on the extent to which risks and rewards incidental to ownership of a leased asset lie with the Trust or the tenant, depending on the substance of the transaction rather than the form of the contracts.
 The Trust has determined, property in an evaluation of the terms and conditions of the agreements that substantially maintains all the significant risks and benefits inherent to the ownership of these assets and, therefore, classifies them as operating leases.